 Your child’s progress will be measured in the following ways:

-- All children’s progress is monitored on a termly basis so that we can identify any children who are working below the expected level, or who are making slower progress
+- All children’s progress is monitored on a half termly basis so that we can identify any children who are working below the expected level, or who are making slower progress.

 - Children accessing interventions are also monitored so that we can evaluate the impact of the intervention for individual children.
 We do this by setting an entry and exit criteria at the start of the intervention programme.

-- If your child is making less-than expected progress, the class teacher will ask to speak with you so that necessary support can be put in place at either Wave 2 or Wave 3 level.
+- If your child is making less-than expected progress, the class teacher will ask to speak with you so that necessary support can be put in place.

 - Parents will receive an annual school report which will also discuss the progress of your child across the whole year.
 There is also a chance to meet with the teacher three times a year, so that progress can be reported on regularly.

-- If your child has identified SEND at Wave 2 or Wave 3, you will discuss progress and outcomes at your termly review.
+- If your child has identified SEND you will discuss progress and outcomes at your termly review.

 At Ellingham, we also have two experienced Pupil and Parent Support Assistants who are available to offer support to all our parents, including parents of SEND pupils.